gradle/develocity-actions/README.md

 The action will download any saved Build Scan® and publish them to Develocity.

 The list of pull-request authors allowed to publish a Build Scan® can be specified by the csv parameter `authorized-users-list`.
-The action will publish Build Scans® if the initial pull-request author belongs to the list.
+The action will publish Build Scans® if the initial pull-request author belongs to the list or if the list is empty.

 **Event Triggers**: